Girl Walking

 Cathedral Santa Maria delle Colonne

-Syracuse: Old an new town
+Syracuse: old and new town

 The island of Ortigia is the origin of Syracuse.
 At the southern tip stands the Castello Maniace with its round corner towers.
 Frederick II built this castle in 1240 to defend the harbour entrance of Syracuse.
 The Castello was a fortress and royal palace in one.
 The Neapolis (new city) lies on the mainland and frames Ortigia, to which it is connected by the Ponte Nuovo bridge.
 Furthermore, there is a well-known archaeological park in the new city.